jokereactive/jokereactive/_projects/speech_based_gender.md

 special:
 technology: Matlab, Speech Signal Processing, Supervised Learning
 period: Jan'15-May'15
-excerpt: Detect gender of the speaker based on various features like MFCC, pitch, short-time energy, energy entropy, zero-crossing rate and spectral centroid.
-We also implemented an android application to detect gender based on the pitch of a person's voice.
-Uses different kinds of filters (mean, median, mode).
-The former uses a machine learning approach while the latter is a more direct and naive approach.
+excerpt:
 ---
-This page will be updated soon!
+In this project we implement a system to detect the gender of the speaker based on various features like MFCC, pitch, short-time energy, energy entropy, zero-crossing rate and spectral centroid.
+We also implemented an android application for the same and report a detailed evaluation of the results on a public dataset.